Published online Mar 15, 2021. doi: 10.4239/wjd.v12.i3.261

 Published online: March 15, 2021

-The causality between education and type 2 diabetes (T2DM) remains unclear.
+The causality between education and type 2 diabetes mellitus (T2DM) remains unclear.

-To identify the causality between education and T2DM and the potential metabolic risk factors [coronary heart disease (CHD), total cholesterol, low-density lipoprotein, triglycerides (TG), body mass index (BMI), waist circumference (WC), waist-to-hip ratio (WHR), fasting insulin, fasting glucose, and glycated hemoglobin] from summarized genome-wide association study (GWAS) data used a network Mendelian randomization (MR).
+We used a network MR to identify the causality between education and T2DM and the potential metabolic risk factors [coronary heart disease (CHD), total cholesterol, low-density lipoprotein, triglycerides, body mass index (BMI), waist circumference (WC), waist-to-hip ratio, fasting insulin, fasting glucose, and glycated hemoglobin] from summarized genome-wide association study data.

-The odds ratio for T2DM was 0.392 (95%CI: 0.263-0.583) per standard deviation increase (3.6 years) in education by the inverse variance weighted method, without heterogeneity or horizontal pleiotropy.
-Education was genetically associated with CHD, TG, BMI, WC, and WHR in the discovery phase, yet only the results for CHD, BMI, and WC were replicated in the replication data.
-Moreover, BMI was genetically associated with T2DM.
+In the IVW method, the odds ratio (95%CI) for T2DM was 0.392 (0.263-0.583) per standard deviation increase (3.6 years) in education, without heterogeneity or horizontal pleiotropy.
+Education was genetically associated with CHD, triglycerides, BMI, WC, and waist-to-hip ratio in the discovery phase, yet only the results for CHD, BMI, and WC were confirmed in the replication data.
+Moreover, BMI was positively associated with T2DM.